Guided Town Walks of Historic Cirencester

 for a day and time that best suits you.
 These walks normally start in front of the south porch of the parish church in the Market Place but, if necessary, an alternative meeting place can be arranged.

-For all walks, we would like to suggest a donation of £5 per person with all donations going toward Cirencester Civic Society community projects.
+We don’t charge for our walks but we suggest a donation of £5 per person with all donations going toward Cirencester Civic Society community projects.

-A Civic Society self-guiding booklet is also available to purchase from the Cirencester Town Council’s Local Information Centre situated in The Bingham Library in Dyer Street (Monday – Saturday) or from the Corinium Museum (open daily) situated in Park Street.
+A Cirencester Civic Society guide and map is available for purchase from any of the town guides or from the Cirencester Town Council’s Local Information Centre, situated in The Bingham Library in Dyer Street (Monday – Saturday), or from the Corinium Museum (open daily) situated in Park Street.